peterlee123hi/coder-eval-cli/README.md

 ## Overview

-**Coder Eval CLI** is a CLI tool to assist with evaluating coding agents on software engineering benchmarks.
+**Coder Eval CLI** is a tool to assist with evaluating coding agents on software engineering benchmarks.

 ### Key Features
 - Evaluate code generation models and agents directly from the terminal
-- Integrates with standard SWE benchmarks (SWE-bench verified, HumanEval, MBPP, APPS, LiveCodeBench)
+- Integrates with standard coding benchmarks including problem-based (HumanEval, MBPP, APPS) and repository-based (SWE-bench verified, LiveCodeBench)
 - Manage local test repositories and custom tasks
 - Generates detailed logs and a `stats.html` summary